teetwothesecond/AgroSec/README.md

 # AgroSec
 Security, Agriculture and Book

-Dashboard - Show s the users profile and USer Data that can be exported at every or any case could ebe monthly or by events trigger.
+Dashboard - Shows the users profile and USer Data that can be exported at every or any case could ebe monthly or by events trigger.
 #Features
 1. HotSpots
 2. Points on Security Systems